-- Multiple attempts: International students can attempt SAT up to 7 times a year.
+- Multiple attempts: International students can attempt new SAT format up to 7 times a year.

 - Concise questions: The questions will be more direct, with shorter portions and more time allotted to each question.
 This means you will have adequate time to think about each question.

 - Unique for each individual: The correct responses in the first stage of an SAT section will further determine the difficulty level for the questions that the candidates will see in the next section.
 With this trait, you will be able to exhibit your individual capacity and career readiness.
 This factor is also meant to increase your chances of standing out.

 - New tools: The new SAT format will feature a calculator and clock on the screen, with simple switching between questions and understandable math formulas.